fablabnbg/big-old-clock/README.md

 Line color red is cutting.
 Line color black is marking only.
 Note that we fill the numbers and hands with lines, instead of letting the lasercutter itself engrave an area.
-This way we control how the darkend areas are textured.
+This way we control how the darkened areas are textured.

 The numbers have a circular infill pattern, which can produce nice shading on natural wood.